One Fine Day (1996 film): Reception

+Box office

+One Fine Day earned a total of $6.2 million during its opening weekend, ranking in fifth place at the box office behind Beavis and Butt-Head Do America, Jerry Maguire, 101 Dalmatians and Scream.

 Critical response

-Rotten Tomatoes gave the film a 53% approval rating based on reviews from 36 critics, with an average rating of 5.9/10.
-The consensus summarizes: "With a throwback 1930s vibe, this screwball romantic comedy is perfect for One Fine Day of folding laundry."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 53% based on 36 reviews, with an average rating of 5.9/10.
+The website's critics consensus reads, "With a throwback 1930s vibe, this screwball romantic comedy is perfect for One Fine Day of folding laundry."
 It was considered a commercial disappointment by Twentieth Century Fox.

-Janet Maslin in The New York Times wrote: "A 50's romp with a few glaring 90's touches (dueling cellular phones, frazzled single parents), One Fine Day makes for sunny, pleasant fluff.
+Janet Maslin of The New York Times wrote, "A 50's romp with a few glaring 90's touches (dueling cellular phones, frazzled single parents), One Fine Day makes for sunny, pleasant fluff.
 Both stars are enjoyably breezy, and there's enough chemistry to deflect attention from the story's endless contrivances... he's [Clooney] such a natural as a movie star that he hardly needs false flattery.
 Ms Pfeiffer, meanwhile, shows a flair for physical comedy."

-Roger Ebert in the Chicago Sun-Times wrote: "'Cinema is the history of boys photographing girls.'
+Roger Ebert of the Chicago Sun-Times wrote, "'Cinema is the history of boys photographing girls.'
 Or so Jean-Luc Godard is claimed to have said.
 I thought of his words while watching One Fine Day, an uninspired formula movie with another fine performance by Michelle Pfeiffer.
 She does everything in this movie that a much better movie would have required from her, but the screenplay lets her down...
 Pfeiffer looks, acts and sounds wonderful throughout all of this, and George Clooney is perfectly serviceable as a romantic lead, sort of a Mel Gibson lite.
 I liked them.
 I wanted them to get together.
 I wanted them to live happily ever after.
 The sooner the better."